divio/divio-cloud-docs/introduction/01-installation.rst

 A Divio Cloud account is free to set up and use indefinitely.
-Create your account on the Divio Cloud `Control Panel <https://control.divio.com/>`_, or log in there if you already have one.
+Create your account on the Divio Cloud `Control Panel <https://control.divio.com/>`_, or log in if you already have one.

 Our Divio GUI application can set up all you need to get started.
 In this tutorial however we will install and configure the components - Docker, the Divio CLI, and so on - manually.
 This will give